askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 k8slimitcontainersperpod.constraints.gatekeeper.sh/limit-two-containers   3m42s
 ```

-5. View the test workload.
-This is a Deployment where each Pod has 3 containers, each running `nginx`.
-3 containers exceeds our limit of 2 containers per pod, so we would expect Policy Controller to reject this resource.
+**5. View the test workload.**

+This is a Deployment where each Pod has 4 containers, each running `nginx`.
+4 containers exceeds our limit of 23 containers per pod, so we would expect Policy Controller to reject this resource.

 ```
 cat constraint-limit-containers/test-workload.yaml